reddragon22/reddragon22.github.io/_posts/2020-12-27-midgame-assessment.md

 I doubt that I have anything figured out yet, but I can list some minor accomplishments here.

-Learning about the world is constant, I am enjoy it, let make the world a better place.
+Learning about the universe is a constant, I am enjoying it, trying to keep myself grounded to reality.

-git@github.com:joexu22/FraudCoinX.git

-My coauthor's page is https://doodles.google.com/d4g/
+Still hoping to make the world a better place.